Bourne station

 Bourne station is a train station in Bourne, Massachusetts, served by the CapeFlyer.

 History

 Former station

-The first Bourne station was built by the Cape Cod Branch Railroad when the railroad line was extended from Wareham to Sandwich in 1848.
+Monument station was built by the Cape Cod Branch Railroad when the railroad line was extended from Wareham to Sandwich in 1848.
 It was located at what is now Old Bridge Road on the north side of the Monument River, approximately where the north canal service road / bike path is now located.
+The station was renamed Bourne by the Old Colony Railroad around 1884.